Transfer Course Work - attending another institution

 - Once the approved class is completed, the student is responsible for having an official transcript sent to the attention of the Registrar in order for the credit to be added to the academic record.

-- Consortium (Crosstown) Class Registration/Info: Rhodes - CBU - Memphis College of Art - Univ of Memphis
+- Consortium (Crosstown) Class Registration/Info: Rhodes - CBU - Univ. of Memphis

 - Students attending a Rhodes-sponsored, "Maymester" trip need not register for the course.
 That will be done automatically upon enrollment in the program.